TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     ##### Folder Structure

     We're going to use a mounted drive that we're going to use as storage for downloads and your media.
-    In this example the mounted drive will be mounted to `/mnt/` with the following folder structure.
+    In this example the mounted drive will be mounted to `/mnt/` with the followig folder structure.

     ```
     storage